takahirohonda/portfolio-site-jekyll/_posts/creative-writing/short-story/2021/2021-06-05-rejection-letter.md

 Thank you for participating in the trial with me.
 I enjoyed meeting you and appreciate your interest in applying for my opening position.
 I also appreciate the time you invested in foreplay although I feel that you could have spent a little longer and made a little bit more effort on it.
 <br /><br />

 I wish you success in your ongoing mating partner search.
-Please do not consider re-applying for this opening position for which you do not adequately qualify in the future.
+Please do not consider re-applying for this opening position for which you do not adequately qualify.
 It will be a waste of time for both of us.
 <br /><br />

 Sincerely,